Posted in Film Review

 To reprise a role after over 30 years can be a risk, as it can so often be one of two things.
 It can either tell a story that is worth telling, or it could (especially given Hollywood’s love for using nostalgia) be used as a mere excuse to print money at the box office.
 While this sequel does walk the line between being nothing more than a nostalgia trip for fans of the original, it does earn its place as a more than worthy sequel.
 However, while the script by Ehren Kruger, Eric Warren Singer and Christopher McQuarrie certainly weaves some of that nostalgia into the story by immediately blasting Kenny Loggins’s opening song in the opening credits, it is also a story that packs plenty of emotional weight, especially where Maverick, and where he is at this moment in his life, is concerned.

 Cruise, as he so often is, is effortlessly watchable.
 He exudes the swagger, charisma and cockiness that made him such made Maverick such an instantaneous icon of 80s action cinema.
 However, through all that charisma and extraordinary skill to fly a fighter plane, there’s an overriding sense of guilt that despite being cleared of any blame for the death of Goose, Maverick still feels responsible for what happened.
 It is a responsibility that he is forced to confront when Goose’s son Rooster becomes one of his pupils.
-While Maverick has to balance his desire to be the father figure for Rooster that he never had, and his teacher, Rooster continues to harbour resentment for Maverick’s part in his father’s death.
-The dynamic between the two creates an emotional arc that drives the story forward, whilst giving Teller an opportunity to remind us of what a talented actor he is with an extremely impactful performance.
+While Maverick has to balance his desire to be the father figure for Rooster that he never had and his teacher, Rooster continues to harbour resentment for Maverick’s part in his father’s death.
+The dynamic between the two creates an emotional arc that drives the story forward, whilst allowing Teller to remind us of what a talented actor he is with an extremely impactful performance.

 For the majority of the new recruits, while they are all charismatic presences, any attempt at a backstory or character development for any of them, apart from Rooster, is minimal at best.
 This also goes for much of the rest of the new cast.
 There is an extremely emotional moment between Maverick and Val Kilmer’s Iceman.
 Jon Hamm shines with what little screen time he has as a Vice Admiral who would love nothing more than to ground Maverick for good.
 For Maverick’s love interest, there’s no mention of Kelly McGillis’s Charlotte.
 Instead, she is replaced by Jennifer Connolly’s Penny, a past flame of Maverick’s whose only purpose is to give him the motivation to ensure he makes it back home.